-Each year parents are responsible for one major fund raising event in the fall, usually an auction and a smaller event in the spring.
+Each year parents are responsible for one major fundraising event in the fall, and a second event in the spring.
 Each family is responsible for donations, ticket and raffle sales, as well as volunteer time.
-The proceeds from the events support financial assistance and materials and enrichment activities to enhance the curriculum.
-Participation in the annual auction and other parent fund raising events is a great way to get to know other Phoenix parents.
+The proceeds from these events support financial assistance and materials and enrichment activities to enhance the curriculum.
+Participation in the annual auction and other parent fundraising events is a great way to get to know other Phoenix parents.

 Student Artwork or Phoenix Chocolates